Mackrics/currency-cli/README.md

 # currency-cli

-A shell script which utilize the ECB api to convert currencies!
+A shell script which utilize the [frankfurter.app](https://frankfurter.app) api

 ## Installation